Devonté Hynes

 EO

 [Laughs.]
-Stars, they’re just like us.
+Stars—they’re just like us.

 DH

-Each person would think the other was mad, but we were just both being weird and flaky.
-Anyway, so the video thing never happened.
-I realized I kept looking at this one picture in this book of hers.
-I couldn’t shake it and then I realized if I’m doing that, there must be a reason.
-I thought, “Why am I trying to find this other thing?”
-And she was super gracious and super into the idea of the photograph being the album cover.
+We both thought the other was annoyed, but really we were just being weird and flaky.
+So the video idea never happened.
+But there was this one photo in her book I kept coming back to—I couldn’t shake it.
+And then I realized, if I’m returning to it like that, there’s a reason.
+Why was I trying to find something else?
+She was super gracious and really into the idea of using it for the cover.

 DH